 Course Syllabus

-This document is the official course syllabus for Property in its Historical Context (LAWS 1015/25), Section B, in the 2024-2025 academic year.
+This document is the official course syllabus for Property in its Historical Context (LAWS 1115/1125), Section C, in the 2025-2026 academic year.
 The course is taught by Professor Jamie Baxter at the Schulich School of Law, Dalhousie University.

 General Information #